100 Nifty Facts About New Jersey, USA

 Buildings around Princeton University, 4th oldest in the country

-• For many years, New Jersey has lacked tourism slogans, or just gone with “Garden State.”
-However, many cities and towns have their own, such as “The world takes, Trenton makes” and “Let there be light” in Edison.
+19. For many years, New Jersey has lacked tourism slogans or just gone with “Garden State.”
+However, many cities and towns have their own, such as “The World Takes, Trenton Makes” and “Let There Be Light” in Edison.

-• The honeybee is the official state bug of New Jersey, while the horse is the official state mammal.
-The latter is also found on the state seal.
+22. The honeybee is New Jersey’s official state bug, while the horse is its official state mammal.
+The latter is also on the state seal.

 The New Jersey state flag